 After wolves, he will follow the standard route - wraiths, golems, red buff, and wraiths again, making sure to pick up his Bandage Toss first at lvl 4 when he is ready to gank (see skill order).

 On a side note, make sure that your team is well guarding your blue.
 Due to his dependency on the buff, losing it to the enemy would be DEVASTATING.

 For Items I usually go the standard Cloth Armor and Health Potions x5, although I am aware that many people go Regrowth Pendant to be able to go for a Philosopher's Stone.
 Personally I think this makes Amumu too squishy!

-After my first gank at lvl 4 I take Boots of Speed, and depending on my success rate I will either grab some more pots and return to ganking, or start my Rod of Ages.
+After my first gank at lvl 4 I take Boots, and depending on my success rate I will either grab some more pots and return to ganking, or start my Rod of Ages.